bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 :::

 Managed mode has been simplified and expanded to cover field options as well as file options.
 Instead of having per-file and per-module overrides interwoven among the options, we've added two top-level keys, `disable` and `override`, which control these configurations.
-This allows you to more easily specify a hierarchy of managed mode settings, and also specify them down to the field level.If a file option has no [default behavior](../../generate/managed-mode/#default-behavior), then managed mode only modifies it from the Protobuf default if an `override` rule is specified.
+This allows you to more easily specify a hierarchy of managed mode settings, and also specify them down to the field level.

+If a file option has no [default behavior](../../generate/managed-mode/#default-behavior), then managed mode only modifies it from the Protobuf default if an `override` rule is specified.
 The following managed mode configurations are equivalent:

 ::: info buf.gen.yaml – v1 managed mode example